-Joy earned her J.D. from William & Mary’s Marshall Wythe School of Law.
-Prior to joining the Firm, she was an associate at a large law firm in West Virginia where she practiced labor and employment law as well as general litigation.
-Joy also spent a year clerking for Judge James E. Seibert in the Northern District of West Virginia.
-She is a member of the District of Columbia, Maryland, Virginia and West Virginia bars.
+Joy earned her J.D. from William & Mary’s Marshall Wythe School of Law and her B.A., magna cum laude, from William & Mary.
+Before joining Shulman Rogers, she served as a law clerk for Judge James E. Seibert in the Northern District of West Virginia.
+She is admitted to practice in the District of Columbia, Maryland, Virginia, and West Virginia, and she is fluent in French.

 Results